skystars8/RustWASM/file-encryptor/README.md

 # Rust + WASM File Encryptor

+This one needs a web server to run, it is not one of the easy ones that you can run locally on your pc.
+It is very easy to run tho.

 A single-page web app that encrypts and decrypts files entirely in the browser using **Rust compiled to WebAssembly**.

 ## Features